akshai07/Exp-7-Synchornous-counters-/README.md

-# Exp-6-Synchornous-counters - up counter and down counter
+# Exp-6: Synchornous counters up counter and down counter
+## AIM:
-### AIM: To implement 4 bit up and down counters and validate  functionality.
+To implement 4 bit up and down counters and validate functionality.
+## Equipments Required:
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+Hardware Required: PC, Cyclone II , USB flasher Software Required: Quartus prime
-### SOFTWARE REQUIRED:   Quartus prime
-### THEORY
+## THEORY

-## UP COUNTER
+### UP COUNTER
 The counter is a digital sequential circuit and here it is a 4 bit counter, which simply means it can count from 0 to 15 and vice versa based upon the direction of counting (up/down).

 The counter (“count“) value will be evaluated at every positive (rising) edge of the clock (“clk“) cycle.